 How to become a Mystery Shopper

 If there’s one thing better than getting paid hard cash, it’s getting paid hard cash to shop at your favourite stores.
 Sound too good to be true?
-Becoming a mystery shopper is a great part-time gig for students: Not only do you get paid for your time and get to choose the hours you work, but you also scoop up freebies in the process.
+Carrying out mystery shopper jobs is a great part-time gig for students: Not only do you get paid for your time and get to choose the hours you work, but you also scoop up freebies in the process.

 Most of the big retailers are signed up to some kind of mystery shopping scheme, so there’s plenty of work out there.
 However, with around 500,000 people registered as mystery shoppers in the UK, competition to land a job is getting increasingly tougher.

 So is it really worth it?
 We’ve done the research and put together this comprehensive guide to ensure you’re armed with all the info you need.

 Have you worked as a mystery shopper before?
 Don’t forget to share your experiences with us in the comments below!
 We’d love to hear from you…

 While the clue is in the name, mystery shopping isn’t about getting your Poirot on down the local Primark… but it’s not far off!

 Mystery shopping is a job (yes, it really is a form of employment) where you sign up to an agency or independent company that pays ‘mystery shoppers’ to visit businesses anonymously around the country in order to check that specific standards are being met (e.g. cleanliness, good customer service, etc.).

 It isn’t just about clothes or groceries either.
 You could find yourself grabbing a free dinner at a restaurant, having your eyesight tested or even counting trains at a train station – so mystery shopping is also mystery eating, mystery drinking, and…err… mystery train counting?